Employment Eligibility Verification (Form I-9)

 Watch the free Form I-9 Webinar On-Demand from USCIS.
 Choose the chapters of your choice or watch the entire 22 minute video in one sitting.
 You will see how to complete Sections 1, 2 and 3, best practices and much more.
 It’s a great training tool!

-Examples of completed Form I-9:
+Examples of completed Form I-9 in pdf:

 - U.S. Citizen